-We use the exponential form and the cos\sin form for different purposes: The exponential form, due to its compactness, is used to define\proof some general properties when neither real analysis nor even\odd properties are involved; the cos\sin form is used to define\proof some properties when either real analysis or even\odd properties are involved e.g. analysis of the Transition Matrix when the system matrix is real.
+We use the exponential form and the cosine-sine form for different purposes: The exponential form, due to its compactness, is used to define or prove general properties when neither a real analysis nor the even-odd properties are involved.
+The cosine-sine form is used to define or prove properties when either a real analysis or the even-odd properties are involved (e.g., to analyze the transition matrix when the system matrix is real).

-Lemma A.1: Suppose that Pt and Qt are square matrices (with the same size and time period), such that Pt has p harmonies and Qt has q harmonies, then PtQt has at most p+q harmonies.
+Lemma A.1: If Pt and Qt are square matrices (with the same size and time period), such that Pt has p harmonics and Qt has q harmonics, then PtQt has at most p+q harmonics.

-Proof: let Pt=k=-ppPkeikωt and Qt=r=-qqQreirωt, then:
+Proof: Let Pt=k=-ppPkeikωt and Qt=r=-qqQreirωt, then

-PtQt=r=-qqk=-ppPkQreiωk+rt =l=-q+pq+pk=-ppPkQl-keiωlt
+PtQt=r=-qqk=-ppPkQreiωk+rt =l=-q+pq+pk=-ppPkQl-keiωlt .

-From the above equation we can see that the Fourier Coefficient of eiωlt is given by the sum k=-ppPkQl-k for all l∈Z s.t -q+p≤l≤q+p.
-Note that some Fourier Coefficient may be zero, thus the number of the harmonies of PtQt is at most p+q ∎.
+From the equation above, we see that the Fourier coefficient of eiωlt is given by the sum k=-ppPkQl-k for all l∈Z such that -q+p≤l≤q+p.
+Note that some Fourier coefficients may be zero, so the number of the harmonics of PtQt is at most p+q ∎.

-Lemma A.2: for any n∈N and for any matrix Pt∈Rn×n, if Pt has a finite p harmonies, then detPt has at most np harmonies.
+Lemma A.2: For any n∈N and for any matrix Pt∈Rn×n, if Pt has a finite number p of harmonics, then detPt has at most np harmonics.

-Proof: by induction for n∈N (p<∞ is fixed).
-For n=1 we have trivially detPt=Pt (1⋅p harmonies' result is trivially obtained), therefore we start our base case by n=2.
+Proof: We use proof by induction, for n∈N (p<∞ is fixed).
+For n=1 we have detPt=Pt (for p=1 harmonics, the result is trivially obtained), therefore we start our base case by n=2.

 Base Case: n=2

-Suppose Pt=p11tp12tp21tp22t has p harmonies, then we have that
+If Pt=p11tp12tp21tp22t has p harmonics, then

-detPt=p11tp22t-p12tp21t has at most 2⋅p harmonies, due to each element pijt has at most p harmonies, so that any product of two elements pijt can produce at post a term with at most 2⋅p harmonies (and therefore, also any linear combination of this product.
-We conclude that the lemma is true for the base case i.e. n=2.
+detPt=p11tp22t-p12tp21t has at most 2p harmonics because each element pijt has at most p harmonics, so any product of two elements pijt can produce a term with at most 2p harmonics (and, therefore, any linear combination of this product).
+We conclude that the lemma is true for the base case (n=2).

-Induction Hypothesis: assume for n=N the lemma is true.
+Induction Hypothesis: Assume the lemma is true for n=N.

-Observe that for Pt∈RN×N we have that:
+Note that, for Pt∈RN×N, we have

-detPt=j=1N-1i+jpijtdet⁡{MijPt} for fixed i.
+detPt=j=1N-1i+jpijtdet⁡{MijPt} for fixed i,

-where MijPt is the minor matrix of Pt generated by removing the i'th row and j'th column (therefore MijPt∈RN-1×N-1).
+where MijPt is the minor matrix of Pt generated by removing row i and column j (therefore, MijPt∈RN-1×N-1).

-Assume that any Pt∈RN×N with p harmonies, detPt has at most Np harmonies.
+Assume that any Pt∈RN×N with p harmonics, detPt has at most Np harmonics.

-Induction Step: proof if true for n=N+1.
+Induction Step: Prove that the hypothesis holds for n=N+1.

-Observe that for Pt∈RN+1×N+1 we have that:
+Note that, for Pt∈RN+1×N+1 we have

 detPt=j=1N+1-1i+jpijtdet{MijPt for fixed i.

-In this case, MijPt∈RN×N. By the Induction Hypothesis, we assume that all minors of Pt, MijPt in RN×N for all i,j=1…N, obtain the property det{MijPt to have at most Np harmonies.
-Since each element pijt has at most p harmonies, then each productpijtdet{MijPt (and a linear combination of it) has at most N+1p harmonies.
+In this case, MijPt∈RN×N. By the induction hypothesis, we assume that all minors of Pt, MijPt in RN×N for all i,j=1,…,N, obtain the property det{MijPt of having at most Np harmonics.
+Since each element pijt has at most p harmonics, then each productpijtdet{MijPt (and any linear combination thereof) has at most N+1p harmonics.

-Conclusion: we poof the lemma for the Base Case (n=2 or n=1 for the trivial case).
-The assumption of the Induction Hypothesis (n=N) to be true implies the Induction Step (n=N+1) to be true for any arbitrary N∈N, therefore by induction, the lemma is proved.
+Conclusion: We have proven the lemma for the base case (n=2 or n=1 for the trivial case).
+The validity of the assumption of the induction hypothesis (n=N) implies that the induction step (n=N+1) is true for any arbitrary N∈N. Therefore, by induction, the lemma is proven.

 ∎.

-Lemma A.3: for any n∈N: n≥2 and for any matrix Pt∈Rn×n, if Pt has a finite p harmonies, then adjointPt has at most n-1p harmonies.
+Lemma A.3: For any n∈N: n≥2 and for any matrix Pt∈Rn×n, if Pt has a finite number p of harmonics, then the adjoint P(t) has at most n-1p harmonics.

-Proof: the adjointPt definition is the transpose of of the cofactor matrix of Pt, which is constructed by the minor elements -1i+jdet{MijPt i.e.:
+Proof: The adjoint P(t) is defined as the transpose of the cofactor matrix of Pt, which is constructed from the minor elements -1i+jdet{MijPt, i.e.,

-adjointPtji=-1i+jdet{MijPt
+adjointPtji=-1i+jdet{MijPt.